Tamoledi/Tamoledi/README.md

 - 👋 Hi there, I’m Tamoledi
 - I'm a data scientist based in Johanesburg
-- I’m looking to collaborate on python projects
+- Looking to collaborate on python projects

 <!---
 Tamoledi/Tamoledi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.